thiagopaixao/astro_sveltia/src/content/pages/expulsions.md

             src: /uploads/mapa-concession.jpg
             alt: ''
             description: ''
-  - type: Map
+  - type: Group
+    shortTitle: DISPOSSESION & DISPLACEMENT
+    longTitle: ''
+    description: ''
+    showInMenu: false
     id: DISPOSSESION & DISPLACEMENT
+    layout: default
     txtColor: Secondary
+    customTxtColor: ''
-    bgColor: Primary
+    bgColor: Secondary
+    customBgColor: ''
+    backgroundMedia:
+      - type: backgroundImage
+        imgSrc: /uploads/expulsion-tundayme-raul-sanchez_16x9edit.jpg
+    overlay: dark
     components:
+      - type: Columns
+        paddingTop: true
+        paddingBottom: true
+        invertOnMobile: false
+        columnsAlign: 33-66
+        column1:
+          components:
-      - type: MapView
+            - type: Spacer
-        txtColor: ''
-        bgColor: '#00000000'
-        mapView: view_1
+              desktop: '10'
+              tablet: '10'
+              mobile: '10'
+        column2:
+          components:
             - type: Text
               hasDropCap: false
               content: |-
                 # DISPOSSESION & DISPLACEMENT

                 enclosures and forced evictions caused by project Mirador
+            - type: Spacer
+              desktop: 500px
+              tablet: 500px
+              mobile: 500px
+            - type: Text
+              hasDropCap: false

-          In order to control the territory of the mining concession, the company Ecuacorriente used obscure procedures and intimidating tactics to divide communities and force them to leave their lands.
-This occurred with the connivance and direct support of the Ecuadorian State, which was instrumental to remove the population in two main ways: on the legal front, by making use of juridical mechanisms to expropriate land and persecute land and nature rights defenders; and on the territory, by deploying security forces to evict families that refused to abandon their land.
+              content: 'In order to control the territory of the mining concession, the company Ecuacorriente used obscure procedures and intimidating tactics to divide communities and force them to leave their lands.
+This occurred with the connivance and direct support of the Ecuadorian State, which was instrumental to remove the population in two main ways: on the legal front, by making use of juridical mechanisms to expropriate land and persecute land and nature rights defenders; and on the territory, by deploying security forces to evict families that refused to abandon their land.'
-    columnAlign: right
-    floatingText: true
+            - type: Spacer
+              desktop: 150px
+              tablet: 150px
+              mobile: 150px
   - type: Group
+    shortTitle: _text2
+    longTitle: ''
+    description: ''
+    showInMenu: false
     id: _text2
     layout: default
     txtColor: Primary